-If you’re serious with taking care of betta fishes as pet, you need to know which fish you can put with a betta.
+If you’re serious about taking care of betta fishes as a pet, you need to know which fish you can put with a betta.

 Having a community tank is one of the fun parts of the fish keeping hobby.
 You will really enjoy how the various types of fish interact with one another and their environment.
 This is like bringing a small part of nature into your home in the form of an underwater ecosystem inside a tank.

 Betta fish will be the major star in a community tank because it should be the biggest fish present.
 Remember the rule of the fish world that anything that a fish can fit into its mouth will be its food.
 You would not want to add any fish bigger than your betta.
 In line with this, choose tank mates that aren’t too small to become your betta fish’s next meal.

 Betta fish are highly territorial and would appreciate having a tank with no intruders that will invade its private area.
 But, betta fish also need stimulus to remain active and healthy.
 A healthy betta is a happy betta.
 Betta fish will learn to approach its owner near the glass when it gets used to a feeding routine.
 This is stimulation and interaction.

 Betta toys are also available such as mirrors to stimulate the male betta fish’s reaction of gill flaring and fin fanning as a display of territorial instincts.
 Some fish keepers can train their betta fish to play with small toys such as balls and hoops.

 Incorporating your betta into a community tank will provide interaction very similar to the natural setting.
 Seeing other fish around in its tank will always keep your betta fish busy.

 Related: Do Fish Get Sad When Other Fish Die?

 Here is a brief list of fish and other aquarium pets that can live with a betta safely.
 Always keep in mind though that your betta fish may react more aggressively so always have a backup plan such as an extra tank if your betta is too territorial.

 - African Dwarf Frogs